JanetYin/ttt/readme.md

 Teacher of the lectures: Kaposi Ambrus (akaposi kukac inf.elte.hu).

-Tutorial teachers: Batta Zsolt (afhbj7 kukac inf.elte.hu), Lezsák Domonkos (lijjo8 kukac inf.elte.hu), Végh Tamás (vetuaat kukac inf.elte.hu).
+Tutorial teachers: Viktor Csimma (midffj at inf.elte.hu), Rafaël Bocquet (bocquet at inf.elte.hu), Végh Tamás (vetuaat at inf.elte.hu).

-Lectures and tutorials will be partly in Microsoft Teams, in the group [Típuselmélet 2021 ősz (IPM-18sztKVTE, P-18KVSZTM, IPM-18EsztKVTE)](https://teams.microsoft.com/l/team/19%3aNbccBrW8Os0asNOlMxx-IB27LNxT3EqjeU33KRcywLg1%40thread.tacv2/conversations?groupId=086976ce-4e7b-42e2-a7a5-4c0c3645f472&tenantId=0133bb48-f790-4560-a64d-ac46a472fbbc).
-If you are not a member, ask one of the teachers to add you.
+There is a team [Típuselmélet 2022 ősz](https://teams.microsoft.com/l/team/19%3a0Tov01N1E2P2XyoH0NqqEl0cc65vsRTX96nfOVr6hyM1%40thread.tacv2/conversations?groupId=20f566d0-3575-4f00-a0ca-144f767dd654&tenantId=0133bb48-f790-4560-a64d-ac46a472fbbc) in Microsoft Teams to discuss type theory.
+You can ask any of the teachers to add you.

-Language: Hungarian (English available upon request).
+The lectures are in Hungarian, Rafaël's tutorials are in English, the tutorials of Viktor and Tamás are in Hungarian.

 Requirements: